Last Updated on Nov 7, 2024 by Aishika Banerjee

 Tax Implications

-As discussed, the tax treatment of ETFs can be complex, and you need to consider the tax implications of your investments.
+As discussed, the tax treatment of even the top 5 ETF in India can be complex, and you need to consider the tax implications of your investments.
 Short-term and long-term capital gains are taxed differently, and dividends are added to your income and taxed at your applicable slab rate.

 Management Risk

 ETFs are managed by fund managers who make decisions on asset allocation.
-The performance of the ETF can be influenced by the manager’s decisions and strategies.
+The performance of even the best ETF for long term can be influenced by the manager’s decisions and strategies.

-How to Identify the Best ETF to Invest In?
+How to Identify the Best ETF to Invest In 2024 India?

 Identifying the best ETF to invest in involves careful analysis and consideration of several key factors.
 Whether you are new to investing or looking to optimise your portfolio, understanding these aspects can help you make more informed decisions.